As he sat at home, watching his side’s 1-1 draw with Bolton Wanderers for a third time, Eastleigh boss Chris Todd remained in a positive mood.

 We did match Bolton and we are optimistic about to doing it all again at Bolton”

-With the replay a week away, attention now turns to Monday evening’s FA Cup Fourth Round draw.
+With the replay a week away, attention turned to Monday evening’s FA Cup Fourth Round draw.

 “It’s difficult isn’t it?
-We would love a big tie in the Fourth Round but we are solely focused on the replay against Bolton, which is going to be tough.
+We have the chance of a big tie in the Fourth Round but we are solely focused on the replay against Bolton, which is going to be tough.

-Obviously we will keep an eye on the draw but our focus must remain on getting past Bolton”
+Obviously we kept on the draw but our focus must remain on getting past Bolton”

 Interview: Mark Carruthers